This company is not yet accredited. To learn more, see reviews below or submit your own.

 With more than 1 million successful procedures performed nationwide, The Lasik Vision Institute is a leading provider of laser vision correction surgeries.
 Their commitment to affordability helps bring the option of LASIK to everyone.

-- Pricing: The Lasik Vision Institute strives to keep the costs of LASIK as reasonable as possible, helping to make it affordable for all budgets.
+Pricing: The Lasik Vision Institute strives to keep the costs of LASIK as reasonable as possible, helping to make it affordable for all budgets.

-- Financing: Given the out-of-pocket costs associated with LASIK, it is no surprise that they offer in-house financing to make payments reasonable for any budget.
+Financing: Given the out-of-pocket costs associated with LASIK, it is no surprise that they offer in-house financing to make payments reasonable for any budget.

-- Customized surgical procedures: Surgery is not a one-size-fits-all solution, which makes a customized option the best way to go to get the most impressive results.
+Customized surgical procedures: Surgery is not a one-size-fits-all solution, which makes a customized option the best way to go to get the most impressive results.

-- Locations: Whenever a franchise offers a service, there are always the best locations and the worst.
+Locations: Whenever a franchise offers a service, there are always the best locations and the worst.
 On top of that, the doctor you meet for an initial consult may not be the surgeon performing the procedure.

-- Referral rewards: By offering you a reward for sending friends to the same location, it calls into question the quality of service.
+Referral rewards: By offering you a reward for sending friends to the same location, it calls into question the quality of service.
 If you truly believe they offer the best service, of course you will refer your friends.
 Offering a reward for that referral can come across as unprofessional to some consumers.

-- Best for The professional, The adventurer, Sun lovers, Extremely visually impaired
+Best for: The professional, The adventurer, Sun lovers, Extremely visually impaired

-The Lasik Vision Institute Profile
+The Lasik Vision Institute Company Information

 - Company Name: